 • condition of the vascular wall for ruptures, aneurysms, thinning, thickening;

-• when the arteries are blocked or narrowed, it is revealed whether the cause is an external factor (tumors, abscesses in fatty tissue, hematoma) or internal (atherosclerotic plaques, air embolus, thrombus).
+• when the arteries are blocked or narrowed, it is revealed whether the cause is external factor(tumors, abscesses in fatty tissue, hematoma) or internal (atherosclerotic plaques, air embolus, thrombus).

 It should be remembered that the quality of the results depends on the experience of the specialist and on the quality of the diagnostic equipment (the higher it is, the more sensitive the sensors and the higher the accuracy of the data obtained).

 Doctor Ginzburg L.Z. about preparation: to obtain highly informative data by ultrasound, it is still better to prepare - 3 days of a slag-free diet and use sorbents to reduce intestinal carbonation.
-Gases significantly reduce visualization on renal ultrasound.
+Gases significantly reduce visualization during renal ultrasound.

 • (atherosclerotic plaques, thrombosis);